 By the evening our stomachs were crying out to be lined with carbs and protein so we hit the menu and ordered Wings and Things which can best be described as a platter of meat sweats.
 Yes, that is tray loaded with brisket, burnt ends, hot wings, sweet potato fries, nachos, guac, blue cheese, and barbecue dip.
 The brisket and burnt ends were moist and flavoursome, but the wings were far too spicy for me, causing my eyes to water and nose to run.
 My greatest regret is that I couldn’t finish the whole platter.

 Following our feast, we spent the remaining time in the caravan listening to music from Spotify, enjoying an ongoing flurry of drinks brought over by our server, Maria (who was absolutely fantastic) and forgetting about our woes.

 By the time we were asked to leave the caravan, Blues Kitchen was in full swing – literally.
 Blasting from the speakers in the bar was an array of 1950s and early 60s blues, jazz and swing music, and we watched the brass jazz band set up while we sipped spirits and mixer.
 Ultimately, we decided to find a bar with more mainstream music so we didn’t get to see the band play in the end, but I’m sure they were excellent.

-When I walked through the door of Blues Kitchen, I certainly didn’t expect a bar with such unique decor, delicious food and fabulous service.
+When I walked through the door of Blues Kitchen in Shoreditch, I certainly didn’t expect a bar with such unique decor, delicious food and fabulous service.
 Would I go back?
 Of course!